EXTRADEEN/holberton-low_level_programming/more_singly_linked_lists/README.md

-7-get_nodeint - A function that return the nth node of a listint_t linked list 8-sum_listint - A function that returns the sum of all the data (n) of a listint_t linked list 9-insert_nodeint - A function that inserts a new node at given position
+7-get_nodeint - A function that return the nth node of a listint_t linked list 8-sum_listint - A function that returns the sum of all the data (n) of a listint_t linked list 9-insert_nodeint - A function that inserts a new node at given position 10-delete_nodeint - A function that deletes the node at index "index" of a listint_t linked list